gjdandin/twitter-sentiment-analysis-website/README.md

 Visualizations are generated in real-time by Plotly.
 API calls are made with Tweepy.

-## Live website
-Check out the live website here: https://twitterreactionanalyse.herokuapp.com/
->Apologies for the slow bootup time, it's hosted on a free dyno on Heroku :)

 ### Getting started
 1. Start a Flask project